MetalBunker/WashingBot/README.md

 ### Workflow

-This is an overview and a mix of all the possible states in which WashingBot can be and the events that can occur, for detailed info check the code ;)
-Typically it will notify that each state has been reached and also have in mind that in any state pressing "Stop" will make WashingBot go Idle.
+This is an overview and a mix of all the possible states in which WashingBot can be and the events that can occur, but basically it will notify upon reaching each state and also have in mind that in any state pressing "Stop" will make WashingBot go Idle.
+For detailed info check the code ;)

 A nice state diagram would be useful here :P

-TODO: These states takes up too much space, reformat? move to wiki page or another .md maybe?
+TODO: These states takes up too much space, reformat?
+Move to wiki page or another .md maybe?

 #### Init